 The above directive stands in contrast to the moreh shi'ur (Chitas calendar) and HaYom Yom, both of which state that Bereishis is studied on the day after Simchas Torah: "Parshas Vezos Haberachah is studied on Simchas Torah, from the aliyah corresponding to the day in the week on which Simchas Torah occurs, until the end of that Parshah ...
 On Isru Chag Sukkos, Parshas Bereishis is studied from its beginning until the end of the aliyah that corresponds to the current day of the week."
-Numerous other sichos also state that Bereishis should be studied on Isru Chag.118 on Simchas Torah, in contradiction to the moreh shi'ur.
-"There is no reason to delay this study simply due to the fact that the mitzvah of the day is to celebrate, for time is squandered in any case!
+Numerous other sichos also state that Bereishis should be studied on Isru Chag.118

+On Simchas Torah and Shabbos Bereishis 5746, the Rebbe explained his reason for instructing to study Parshas Bereishis on Simchas Torah, in contradiction to the moreh shi'ur: "There is no reason to delay this study simply due to the fact that the mitzvah of the day is to celebrate, for time is squandered in any case!
 Needless to say, the study of Parshas Bereishis must not come at the expense of the rejoicing and dancing.
 G-d forbid to detract from the joy of the day!
 However, there are moments within the day when one is not occupied in rejoicing and dancing regardless.
 Instead of using those moments for other matters, one should use them to study the relevant sections of Parshas Bereishis."